stratosphere/stratosphere/README.md

 * get jekyll
 * "gem install jekyll"
-* make your changes, and see them live on http://localhost:4000 using "jekyll serve --watch"
+* make your changes, and see them live on http://localhost:4000 using "./preview.sh"